The Whole Country Is Red

 The Whole Country is Red is a Chinese postage stamp, issued on 24 November 1968, which contained a problem with the design.
-The stamp features a map of China with the words "The Whole Country is Red" (全国山河一片红), with a worker, farmer, and soldier standing below with copies of Quotations from Chairman Mao, but Taiwan is not shaded red.
+The stamp features a map of China with the words "The Whole Country is Red" (全国山河一片红), with a worker, farmer, and soldier standing below with copies of Quotations from Chairman Mao, but Taiwan is not shaded red, merely outlined.
 The face value of the stamp is 8 fen.